It seems like such an innocuous request, they will say.

 Let The Kids Decide

-YES, let them decide... once they have the ability to recognize propaganda, false claims, logical fallacies, a general appreciation of basic science principles, and as soon as your family has had conversations about religions and deities.
-Otherwise the sweetness and treacle is designed to appeal to good and sweet children who mean well and who want to do the right thing.
+YES, let them decide... once they have the ability to recognize propaganda, false claims, logical fallacies, a general appreciation of basic science principles, and as soon as your family has had MANY conversations about religions and deities and our country's culture of religion.
+Otherwise your children might be attracted to the sweetness and treacle that is designed to appeal to good and sweet children who mean well and who want to do the right thing.

 As in all things, trust yourself and your instincts.